TeachmanLab/MT-Data-CalmThinkingStudy/README.md

 The [Zenodo integration with GitHub](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content) creates a new Version DOI each time a new GitHub release is created.

-When using the cleaning scripts or resulting datasets, please cite the Version DOI for the specific version of the cleaning scripts and data used.
-The Version DOI for a given release can be found in the [Release Notes](https://github.com/TeachmanLab/MT-Data-CalmThinkingStudy/releases) for a given release.
+When using the cleaning scripts or resulting data, please cite the Version DOI for the version of the scripts and data used.
+The Version DOI for a given release is in the [Release Notes](https://github.com/TeachmanLab/MT-Data-CalmThinkingStudy/releases).

-For example, to cite [release 1.0.0](https://github.com/TeachmanLab/MT-Data-CalmThinkingStudy/releases/tag/v1.0.0), use the citation in the Share pane of the corresponding [Zenodo record for release 1.0.0](https://zenodo.org/record/6149366).
+For example, to cite [release 1.0.0](https://github.com/TeachmanLab/MT-Data-CalmThinkingStudy/releases/tag/v1.0.0), use the citation in the Share pane of the [Zenodo record for release 1.0.0](https://zenodo.org/record/6149366).

 #### Concept DOI